 Plan B Schools Affected, Please click link for more info:

 Please ensure you are in place at least five minutes prior to the departure time.

 We apologise for any inconvenience.

 Please refer to our Facebook and Twitter pages for up-to-date information regarding delays.
 Road and school closure’s

-Please remember, The government has removed the requirement to wear face coverings in law but expects and recommends that they are worn in enclosed and crowded spaces where you may come into contact with people you don’t normally meet.
-This includes public transport and dedicated transport to school or college.
+Please remember, The government has removed the requirement to wear face coverings in law on school transport but expects and recommends that they are worn in enclosed and crowded spaces where you may come into contact with people you don’t normally meet.
 We encourage pupils to wear a face covering if aged 11 or over unless medically exempt when travelling to and from school.

 We require all students to arrive 5 minutes before the designated pick up time!

 Please ensure you have your QR-Code ready for boarding.

 All ESSEX COUNTY COUNCIL STUDENTS SHOULD HAVE RECEIVED A LETTER, STATING THAT YOUR CHILD/CHILDREN CAN TRAVEL ON THEIR SPECIFIC ROUTE.
 Please do not throw this letter away as it is a temporary pass and proof of travel.
 Essex county passes will be issued later in the month, once all data has been received.